Relative Well-Posedness of Truncated Constrained Systems Accompanied by Variational Calculus: Introduction

-$\bullet$ We introduce novel {\it relative contingent coderivatives} of a set-valued mapping by using the intersection of $\varepsilon$-normal set to the mapping graph with the tangent cone to it and then establish in these terms {\it complete coderivative characterizations} of the relative Lipschitz-like property of multifunctions in Banach spaces.

-$\bullet$ We prove the {\it equivalences} (up to taking the inverse) between the {\it relative Lipschitz-like property}, {\it relative metrical regularity}, and {\it relative linear openness} under the relative PSNC.
-As an {\it application} of these results, we reveal a new relationship between weakly and strongly convergent sequences.
+$\bullet$ We prove the {\it equivalences} (up to taking the inverse) between the {\it relative Lipschitz-like property}, { \it relative metric regularity}, and {\it relative linear openness}.
+As an interesting application of these results, we reveal a new relationship between weakly and strongly convergent sequences.

-$\bullet$ We establish variational calculus rules for {\it relative contingent coderivatives} and {\it relative PSNC property}.
-These rules, together with the characterizations of well-posedness, are instrumental to facilitate applications of relative contingent coderivatives to broad classes of constrained systems in variational analysis.
+$\bullet$ We establish novel {\it variational calculus rules} for {\it relative contingent coderivatives} and {\it relative PSNC property}.
+These rules, together with the characterizations of well-posedness, are instrumental to facilitate applications of relative contingent coderivatives to broad classes of truncated constrained systems in variational analysis.
 The rest of the paper is organized as follows.
-In Section~\ref{sec:gen-diff}, we first recall the needed preliminaries from variational analysis and then introduce new relative coderivative constructions with deriving some of their important properties used to establish major results in the subsequent sections.
+In Section~\ref{sec:gen-diff}, we first recall needed preliminaries from variational analysis and then introduce new relative coderivative constructions with deriving some of their important properties used to establish major results below.
 Section~\ref{sec:well-posed} presents central results of the paper.
-We introduce here the {\it relative Lipschitz-like, metric regularity}, and {\it linear openness} properties of multifunctions and obtain their {\it complete coderivative characterizations} in terms of the new constructions from Section~\ref{sec:gen-diff}.
+We introduce there the {\it relative Lipschitz-like, metric regularity}, and {\it linear openness} properties of truncated multifunctions and obtain their {\it complete coderivative characterizations} in terms of the new constructions from Section~\ref{sec:gen-diff}.
 In Section \ref{sec:calculus}, we establish {\it variational calculus rules} for relative contingent coderivatives and relative PSNC property.